virtual-labs/exp-specific-yield-open-well-nitk/experiment/experiment-name.md

-## Determination of specific yield of open well
+## Determination of Specific Yield of Open well